flodek/flask-sleep-service/README.md

 Send a computer running Windows to sleep remotely
 ## How to cook
 Make sure you have python installed for all the users.
 The application also uses Nssm tool to register the python application as a windows service.
-Plese download the tool at https://nssm.cc/download.
-Folow te steps below to install the service:
+Please download the tool at https://nssm.cc/download.
+Follow the steps below to install the service:

 1. Open `install_the_service.bat` for editing and amend `path` - the path to the source code.
 3. Open nssm\win64 folder and launch console as an administrator there